 The best way to get around Tampa, especially for any day trips you might want to take to the beach, is by car.

 If you rent a car, there are usually plenty of parking spaces in the area and most hotels offer private and secure parking if not valet.

 If you’re looking to take day trips to St. Pete or Clearwater Beach, a car is essential.

 The best way to get around is to rent a car and explore on your own!
 We recommend Rental Cars, which has the largest range of vehicles for the best value on the market.

 Like other Florida cities, Tampa offers a range of accommodations that will vary from boutique Florida-themed hotels to both budget and high-end chains.

 For the purpose of these 3 days in Tampa itinerary, we’re going to recommend that you stay as close to downtown Tampa as possible, along the Hillsborough Rivier.

 Of course, the hotel selections on the River Walk will be amazing, but higher priced.

-But staying anywhere between the airport and Ybor City will put you in the mix of things during your stay in Tampa.
+But staying anywhere between the Tampa International Airport and Ybor City will put you in the mix of things during your stay in Tampa.